DontTreadOnGerman/TPP-County-Automator/README.md

 # TPP-County-Automator
 Automates the creation of county presets/county advanced options in The Political Process.
 Simply paste your county data into the attached CSV and run the script.
+You can even use your pre-existing advanced options if you've already got some great ones set up!

 ### Limitations
 There aren't very many limitations, but there are some;